Part 14.3 R/S Isomerism (optical isomerism) - an introduction

 This is because the carbocation formed in the rate determining step (b) (i), has a trigonal planar arrangement of C-R bonds around the C+ carbon, so the hydroxide ion (or water) can attack each side of the carbocation with equal probability, giving equal amounts of each possible optical isomer.
 The two optically activities cancel each other out, so zero rotation of plane polarised light.

-For detailed discussions see the mechanisms part II page.
+For detailed discussions see the nucleophilic substitution mechanisms part 2 halgenoalkanes page.

 The IUPAC nomenclature for R/S designation for absolute configurations of enantiomers (optical isomers)